Moruya

 Health performance in Moruya is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Moruya faces significant health challenges according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
-Private health cover is low at approximately 47% (~2,021 people), compared to Rest of NSW's 51.9% and the national average of 55.7%.
+Moruya faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Notably, both younger and older age cohorts exhibit high prevalence of common health conditions.
+Private health cover is relatively low in Moruya, at approximately 47% of the total population (around 2,021 people), compared to 51.9% across Regional NSW and a national average of 55.7%.

-The most prevalent conditions are arthritis (13.0%) and mental health issues (9.1%).
-Conversely, 57.8% declare no medical ailments, lower than Rest of NSW's 63.3%.
-Working-age residents face notable health challenges due to elevated chronic condition rates.
-Moruya has a higher proportion of seniors aged 65 and over at 29.9% (1,286 people), compared to Rest of NSW's 23.4%.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 13.0% and 9.1% of residents respectively.
+However, 57.8% of residents report being completely free from medical ailments, compared to 63.3% across Regional NSW.
+Working-age population in Moruya faces notable health challenges due to elevated chronic condition rates.
+The area has a higher proportion of seniors, with 30.5% of residents aged 65 and over (1,312 people), compared to 23.4% in Regional NSW.
 Health outcomes among seniors present additional challenges, ranking even higher than the general population nationally.

 Frequently Asked Questions - Health